ilanschnell/bitarray/README.rst

    Return ``True`` if bitarray ``a`` is a subset of bitarray ``b``.
-   ``subset(a, b)`` is equivalent to ``a | b == b`` (and equally ``a & b == a``) but more efficient as no intermediate bitarray object is created and the buffer iteration is stopped as soon as one mismatch found.
+   ``subset(a, b)`` is equivalent to ``a | b == b`` (and equally ``a & b == a``) but more efficient as no intermediate bitarray object is created and the buffer iteration is stopped as soon as one mismatch is found.

 ``intervals(bitarray, /)`` -> iterator